 Distance education first took hold in the 1930s, with over 25 state boards of education, 200 schools systems and several colleges and universities offering educational programs broadcast over public radio.
 However it wasn't until the advent of the Internet in the early 2000s that the availability and popularity of distance learning programs skyrocketed.
 Computers and the internet made distance learning faster, easier and much more convenient.
 Today web-based, online education programs are available in most states in the US at the k12 level.

-Today, enrollment in distance education programs at every educational level is common place.
-Private, public, non-profit, and for-profit secondary, post-secondary and higher education institutions, including high schools, colleges and universities, now offers distance education programs in just about every field of study imaginable.
-From basic literacy to doctoral programs, distance education courses at available at every level of instruction.
+Today, enrollment in distance education programs at every educational level is commonplace.
+Private, public, non-profit, and for-profit secondary, post-secondary and higher education institutions, including high schools, colleges and universities, now offer distance education programs in just about every field of study imaginable.
+From basic literacy to doctoral programs, distance education courses are available at every level of instruction.

 Even though for-profit universities have been the quickest to adopt and exploit Internet technology to offer online degrees to the masses, the majority of public colleges now offer their academic programs completely online as well.
 Common fields of study pursued online include, but are not limited to, programs in business, psychology, criminal justice, health sciences, computer science, design and liberal arts.

 Distance learning has quickly been adopted as the training and education method of choice among busy working professionals.
 Online distance learning programs offer the most affordable and convenient means of earning a degree, improving skills and pursuing a higher education.